 It is clear that in the vast majority of cultures that have become and remained dominant into the present time, there have been long histories of oppression.

 It was encoded into the U.S. Constitution that an individual slave counted as 3/5 of a person.
+Obviously this legacy is incredibly callous and short sighted.
+Unfortunately it’s just one of numerous egregious forms of oppression.
 Throughout the world, class based oppression has been a phenomenon for thousands of years, gender based oppression is just as clear.
-Fully 50% of the human population was seen as property to be traded as an economic bargaining chip up until recently in a disheartening number of cultures.
+Fully 50% of the human population within the same ethnic groups were seen as property to be traded as an economic bargaining chip up until recently in a disheartening number of cultures.

 In PTSD there is a very large focus on power and control.
 In fact, we could argue pretty convincingly that striving to have power and feel in control (and therefore safe) is a central feature of PTSD.
 This focus on power and control is not created consciously.
-In individuals with PTSD, we build beliefs about what will keep us safe and what will help us have personal power and control.
-When these beliefs are directly challenged before enough work has been done to create safety, people with PTSD become very defensive.
+In individuals with PTSD, we build (often erroneous) beliefs about what will keep us safe and what will help us have personal power and control.
+When these beliefs are directly challenged while people are still in the grips of trauma based reactions, people with PTSD become very defensive.

-The Three-Fifths Compromise is found in Article 1, Section 2, Paragraph 3 of the United States Constitution, reads: “Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons”
+The Three-Fifths Compromise is found in Article 1, Section 2, Paragraph 3 of the United States Constitution, reads: “Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons.”